bdunagan

 What we built is not ChatGPT.
 What we did is referred to as pre-training.
 The model is trained on a large corpus with a loss function that measures how well the output matches the corpus.
 Regardless of how much we improved the loss, the output would remain a steady stream of sentences that sound like my blog posts, not answers to questions.

-The next step is called fine-tuning, feeding in thousands of examples of conversations along with reinforcement learning with human feedback (from) to nudge the models’ pre-trained weights to appear to respond to questions with answers or write accurate responses to prompts.
+The next step is called fine-tuning, feeding in thousands of examples of conversations along with reinforcement learning with human feedback (RLHF) to nudge the models’ pre-trained weights to appear to respond to questions with answers or write accurate responses to prompts.

 Leaky Abstraction